Case Western Reserve University: Case Quad

-The Case Quadrangle, known also to students as the Engineering Quad, is located south of Euclid Avenue between Adelbert Road and Martin Luther King Jr. Drive.
-Most engineering and science buildings are located on this quad, notably the John D. Rockefeller Physics Building.
+The Case Quadrangle, known also to students as the Engineering Quad, contains most engineering and science buildings, notably the John D. Rockefeller Physics Building.
 The Case Quad also houses administration buildings, including Adelbert Hall.
-The famous Michelson–Morley experiment occurred here, where a historical marker and the Michelson-Morley Memorial Fountain stand as commemoration.
-Other notable campus buildings include the Strosacker Auditorium and Nord Hall.
+The Michelson–Morley experiment occurred here, commemorated by a marker and the Michelson-Morley Memorial Fountain.
 The southernmost edge consists of athletic areas—Adelbert Gymnasium, Van Horn Field and the Veale Convocation, Recreation and Athletic Center (commonly referred to as the Veale Center).
 The Veale Center houses the Horsburgh Gymnasium and the Veale Natatorium.

 Mather Quad

-The Flora Stone Mather Quadrangle, known to students as the Mather Quad, is home to many humanities and social sciences subjects.
-The quad is located north of Euclid Avenue between East Blvd., East 115th Street, and Juniper Road.
+The Flora Stone Mather Quadrangle is located north of Euclid Avenue between East Blvd., East 115th Street, and Juniper Road.
 The Flora Stone Mather College Historic District is more strictly defined by the area between East Blvd, Bellflower Road, and Ford Road north of Euclid Avenue.
 Named for the philanthropist wife of prominent industrialist Samuel Mather and sister-in-law of the famous statesman John Hay, the Mather Quad is home to Weatherhead School of Management, School of Law, Mandel School of Applied Social Sciences, and many departments of the College of Arts and Sciences.
-The Kelvin Smith Library, Thwing Center, and Tinkham Veale Student Center (known also as "The Tink") sit on the western edge of the Mather Quad and are often considered the center of campus.

 Transportation

-On and near campus, CircleLink serves as the free public shuttle service for residents, employees and visitors in University Circle and Little Italy with routes running every 20–30 minutes during service hours.
-Colloquially, the shuttle buses are known as Greenies.
-To supplement evening and nighttime hours, the Safe Ride Program provides personal pickup of students and staff upon request.
+On and near campus, CircleLink is a free public shuttle service in University Circle and Little Italy.
 For city public transit, rail and bus access are managed by the Greater Cleveland Regional Transit Authority (RTA).
-RTA passes of unlimited use are provided to undergraduate and full-time graduate students.
 The two Red Line rapid train stations are Little Italy–University Circle and Cedar–University.
 Notably, the Red Line connects campus to Cleveland Hopkins Airport and Downtown Cleveland.
 The bus rapid transit (BRT) HealthLine runs down the center of campus along Euclid Ave.
 Numerous RTA bus routes run through campus.

-Case Western Reserve parking is managed by Standard Parking, and includes a network over 50 surface lots and 15 parking structures.
-Pay-by-phone parking is an available option for meters throughout campus.